capnproto/capnproto/doc/_posts/2014-06-17-capnproto-flatbuffers-sbe.md

 SBE and FlatBuffers leave the padding in to achieve zero-copy.

 Cap'n Proto normally leaves the padding in, but comes with a built-in option to apply a very fast compression algorithm called "packing" which aims only to deflate zeros.
 This algorithm tends to achieve similar sizes to Protobufs while still being faster (and _much_ faster than general-purpose compression).
+In this mode, however, Cap'n Proto is no longer zero-copy.

 Note that Cap'n Proto's packing algorithm would be appropriate for SBE and FlatBuffers as well.
 Feel free to steal it. :)

-**Unset fields on wire?**
+**Unset fields take space on wire?**

 If a field has not been explicitly assigned a value, will it take any space on the wire?